 Once desolation and doom in metal takes your fancy, you probably need to look no further than My Silent Wake.
 Former works like Damnatio Memoriae were already right up there with the likes of My Dying Bride and Paradise Lost.
-Yet, the band’s gothically tainted, painfully bleak and bare bone approach to Doom Death Metal always allowed them to carve out their own niche in this genre.
+Or with a dramatically less meaty version of outfits like Loathfinder.

 Then again – never shy of experiments – Ian Arkley launched himself into Invitiation to Imperfection in 2017.
 A somewhat pigheaded unplugged piece that the jury is still out for.
 Not unexpectedly, some off-flavors of the latter spilled into There Was Death.
 And this morphs this newest record into something much more controversial than other Doom Death Metal pieces currently on offer.

 Very often bands wear themselves out by revisiting the same soundscapes all over again.
 And who can blame them?
 Your passion might be this very specific genre of yours.
 But to inject new stuff – whilst still honoring the old ways – becomes difficult over time.
 You might find yourself suddenly on endless loops already visited before.
 And the question poses itself: Does this happen with this newest edition of MSW’s brand of doom?

 Or so it seems at least.
 Dying Man’s Wish starts as expected, in the wake of former records and firmly on course.
 But then this hint of dissonance creeps in, this whiff of Extreme Metal that installs itself all of a sudden.
 By mid-point, the song sets the tone of what is to come for the next few tracks.
 And finally veers off course, the compass to nowhere firmly in place and treads down these dangerous paths other Extreme Metal outfits took.

 My Silent Wake will not let you forget former glories.
 Their style still firmly embraces those metal roots of theirs, even if we get the aforementioned acoustic injection here and there.
 Jewels like Ghosts of Parlous Lives will surely attest to that with its clear voice choir and its Insomnium-esque airs.

 Death Doom Metal with a Gothic tint and served on a bed of newly found Extreme Metal really only reaches as far as the first half of There Was Death.
 Because by the second serving of the record them dreaded acoustics, clear voice interludes and melodics really take over.

 This new flavoring starts with Mourning the Loss of the Living, the questionable interlude.
 This is where progressive undercurrents get to more prominence.
 In a move that others called a lack of direction.
 And some detected a loss of speed and determination.